For more information, please call 304-526-2411

 The pelvic floor is the part of your body that’s made up of muscles, ligaments and connective tissues that support the pelvic organs― the bladder, vagina, uterus and rectum.
 Pelvic floor muscle weakness can lead to incontinence and pelvic prolapse.
 Problems can become more common with advancing age, but in people of all ages, the pelvic floor can be weakened or become painful due to:

 Pelvic floor rehabilitation is evidence-supported, non-invasive therapy that focuses on the muscles of the pelvic floor.
 The rehab process uses pelvic muscle exercises, also known as Kegel exercises, optimal posture review, core muscle strengthening and biofeedback techniques to retrain and strengthen these muscles so that they are better able to support the pelvic organs and control function.
 Increased muscle support makes it easier for you to manage conditions like urinary incontinence, pelvic prolapse and pelvic pain.
+Services include:

 For more information about the Pelvic Health Therapy Center at Cabell Huntington Hospital, please call 304-526-2411.